notahacker8/RobloxCheats/README.md

 # RobloxCheats
 Cheating tool for Roblox (macOS M1)<br>
-This is actually the 2nd version of the Roblox Cheat.
-The original is actually from my [<b>libHack.dylib project</b>](https://github.com/notahacker8/libHack)
+This is actually the 2nd version of the cheat.
+The original is actually from my [<b>libHack.dylib</b>](https://github.com/notahacker8/libHack) project.<br>
+This project was rebuilt to be more flexible with updates and crash the application less.

 ## Notes
  - <b>libESP.dylib</b> controls all in-app inputs and UI